anna-khodyka/draft-project-2/README.md

     - upload, download, sorting files. files stored in blob fields of PostgresDB
     - tags added to Notes
     - news feed from AIOHTTP project integrated to bot
     - data connected to users, all users have separate scope of contacts and notes
+    - tested the ability to working 2 users at one time (from 2 separate browsers on my laptop)

 All test data dumped from database.
 You could do docker compose with .yaml file enclosed, than restore database from dump using DBVear.